Restoring the Default Plan and Layout Template

 ANSWER

 Whenever a new plan file or layout file is created, all of its settings are drawn from a template.
 A template is a plan or layout file in which a user has setup the default settings, layer display options, wall types, and other user-defined options to suit their particular needs.
-Template files are otherwise blank, with no architectural or CAD drawings so that they can serve as the basis for new, untitled files.
+Template files are otherwise blank, with no architectural or CAD drawings so that they can serve as the basis for new files.

 Making changes to the Chief Architect templates is not recommended.
 Instead, we recommend creating your own custom templates.
 Please see the Related Articles section below for more information.